mcr/danish-bof/charter.md

 potential future work:SMIMEA (RFC 8162), Proxy headers (RFC 7239), IANA email authentication headers, and TCP proxy TLVs standardized by haproxy.

+In this initial chartering, EAP-TLS and other network level authentication systems are not in scope.

 ## Deliverables:

 * DANISH architecture document (9 months)